-- ▶ While holding GROUP, press the dimmed white pad 9-16. - → A new empty Group is created after the existing Groups with the default name and color.
+- 1. Hold SHIFT and press the last lit Group button to select the last Group bank. - 2.
+Release SHIFT. - 3.
+Press the dimmed white Group button after all other lit Group buttons. - → A new empty Group is created after the existing Groups with the default name and color.